srikavin/Quest-for-Success/README.md

 Launch `quest.exe` in the [`game`](game) directory.

 ## Development Instructions
 For more technical information, read `technical_readme.md`.
+Also view [javadocs (kDocs)](javadoc/index.html) in the `javadoc` folder.
+Code is commented and should be fairly easy to understand.
+Advanced game rules are also featured within the source code.

 ### Running a Development Copy
 1. Open the `src` directory with an editor of your choice